Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 Homebrew is happy to accept applications that are built in Python, whether the apps are available from PyPI or not.
 Homebrew generally won't accept libraries that can be installed correctly with `pip install foo`.
 Libraries that can be pip-installed but have several Homebrew dependencies may be appropriate for the [homebrew/python](https://github.com/Homebrew/homebrew-python) tap.
 Bindings may be installed for packages that provide them, especially if equivalent functionality isn't available through pip.

-# Running setup.py
+## Running setup.py

 Homebrew provides a helper method, `Language::Python.setup_install_args`, which returns arguments for invoking setup.py.
-Please use it instead of invoking `setup.py` explicitly.
+Your formula should use this instead of invoking `setup.py` explicitly.
 The syntax is:

 ```ruby
 system "python", *Language::Python.setup_install_args(prefix)